wks-sumo-logic/sumologic-splunk-inspector/readme.md

 Sumologic-Splunk-Inspector
 ==========================

-Splunk-inspector is one of a family of scripts designed to analyze existing logi/metric collection and generate a report card for clients.

-This will look at usage, configuration, and provide analysis based on best practices.
-The information can be ingested into other sources, to help plan and shape client actions.
+Splunk-inspector unpacks and organizes a Splunk diagnostic file and publishes this to Sumo Logic.

+The result is different Sumo Logic sources showing usage, configuration, content to help migration and planning.

 Installing the Source
 =====================